alkatrazstudio/gottext/README.md

 You can find the full documentation at https://alkatrazstudio.gitlab.io/gottext/api/.

 The GotText docs are built with [apigen](http://www.apigen.org/).
+At the time of writing, apigen only supported PHP 5.
 To build or modify a local copy of the documentation follow these steps:

 1. On CentOS you need to install [mbstring](https://secure.php.net/manual/book.mbstring.php) extension for PHP: `sudo yum install php-mbstring`.
 2. Install __apigen__ if it's not already installed.
 See http://www.apigen.org/ for instructions.